-Coca-Cola reportedly closes Founders startup incubator
+Coca-Cola closes Founders startup incubator

 These are the 5 videos vying for Best Startup Video at the 10th Annual Crunchies

-After opening to much fanfare three years ago, Coca-Cola is shutting down The Founders program, according to a published report.
+After opening to much fanfare three years ago, Coca-Cola is shutting down The Founders program, according to a published report in Innovation Leader.
 Under this program, the company nurtured young startups, hoping to siphon some of that entrepreneurial energy and pass it along to the big lumbering corporation.

 Over the last several years, companies have recognized the need to innovate, and the larger the company, the more difficult it is.
 David Butler, who, according to the report, has left the company, ran the program as VP of innovation.
 The company launched the program with the idea of giving startups with cool ideas some seed money — a million or less — along with access to the vast resources only a company the size of Coca-Cola could provide.